 Nettle/stinging leaf (Urtica diocia) is a common weed that appears in early spring before the pollens of allergy season appear, and it is perhaps one of the most widely used herbal remedies to treat symptoms of seasonal allergies.
 Traditionally, the bright young greens would be harvested as a spring tonic and steeped in a tea or eaten as a vegetable.
 Nettle is known to cleanse the lymphatic system and support an optimally functioning immune system throughout the shift from winter to spring.

-Paradoxically, while Nettle can help abate seasonal allergy symptoms, it is also an instigator of allergic reaction when applied to the skin.
+Paradoxically, while Nettle can help abate seasonal allergy symptoms, it is also an instigator of an allergic reaction when applied to the skin.
 Characterized by its spiky glandular hairs which contain histamine, serotonin, acetylcholine, and 5-hydroxytryptamine, its anti-histaminic properties have been attributed to causing feedback inhibition of histamine, which can modulate the immune response.12-13

 In vitro studies have shown that Nettle inhibits the release of several key inflammatory mediators and events that are responsible for the symptoms of seasonal allergies, including: